jerrinot/subzero/README.md

 integrate it, however it means everyone has to write the some code and face the [same bugs](https://github.com/hazelcast/hazelcast/issues?utf8=%E2%9C%93&q=is%3Aissue%20kryo).

-This project aims to make Kryo - Hazelcast integration as simple as possible.
+SubZero aims to make Kryo - Hazelcast integration as simple as possible.

 ## How to Use SubZero?